Welcome to Distant Hills Guest House

 Peter & Lesley McIntosh welcome you to their Highland Guest House in the village of Spean Bridge.
 Together they have 40 years experience of the Lochaber area and their aims are to give you, great food, stylish rooms and the inside knowledge of the local area.

 Distant Hills has a peaceful setting amidst some of the most spectacular scenery in the Highlands of Scotland.
-It provides perfect Bed and Breakfast accommodation whether you are interested in touring, walking, climbing, cycling, bird watching, skiing, horse riding, fishing or just relaxing.
+It provides perfect Bed and Breakfast accommodation whether you are interested in touring, walking, climbing, cycling, bird watching, fishing or just relaxing.

 The village of Spean Bridge offers two restaurants (Russells restaurant has two AA Rosettes, the Old Station brings live music & real ale to the village), one woollen mill shop with restaurant/coffee shop (9 to 5 only), the intoxicating Highland Soap handmade soap shop, a Spar convenience store, two pubs and four hotels in the surrounding area for even more evening meal choices.